 How safe is our drinking water?
 Nowhere near what we think; is it time to start harvesting the rain falling on your roof?

 How safe is our drinking water is a question we should all be asking.

 Many people do not drink any water these days in the Western world and that is part of the vexing question.
-On the other hand the added sugar and chemical sweeteners are even more dangerous for our well-being than the chlorine and even perhaps the THMs.
+On the other hand the added sugar and artificial sweeteners are possibly even more dangerous for our well-being than the other toxic chemicals.

 56 Groenekloof Rd,